-This work is partially supported by grants from NSF CISE NetSE program, CyberTrust program, and grants from IBM faculty award, IBM SUR, and Intel Research Council.
-The first author conducted this research as a visiting PhD student at Distributed Data Intensive Systems Lab (DiSL), College of Computing, Georgia Institute of Technology, supported by China Scholarship Council (CSC) and School of Computer Science and Technology, Beijing Institute of Technology.
+This work was partially supported by grants from the US National Science Foundation Computer and Information Science and Engineering Networking Technology and Systems Program, the CyberTrust Program, and grants from the IBM Faculty Award, the IBM Shared University Research Awards, and the Intel ISTC on Cloud Computing.
+X. Pu conducted this research as a visiting PhD student in the Distributed Data Intensive Systems Lab, College of Computing, Georgia Institute of Technology, supported by the National Natural Science Foundation of China Projects (No. 61101214 and No. 11101401), the 863 Project (No. 2011AA01A204), the Ministry of Education of China (No. B09C1100020, 239005522), the State Radio Monitoring Center, and the Beijing Institute of Technology.